hczhcz/mese-next-telegram/README.md

 2. Install Node.js;
 3. Install NPM (Node.js Package Manager);
 4. Install required NPM packages: `node-telegram-bot-api` for Telegram, or `wechat4u` and `qrcode-terminal` for WeChat;
-5. Make sure MESE-Next Engine is under the same directory as the server's, and give it execution permission (`chmod +x`);
+5. Make sure that MESE-Next Engine is in the same directory as the server's, and give it execution permission (`chmod +x`);
 6. Edit `config.js` if you want to change some configurations.

 To run the server for Telegram:

-7. Put your bot token in `token` under the same directory as the server's;
+7. Put your bot token in `token` in the same directory as the server's;
 8. Run `main.tg.js` using Node.js.

 To run the server for WeChat: